 I am honored to serve you.
-One of my most important jobs as your Freeholder is to help ensure that the county government is responsive to the needs of the residents of Bergen County.
+One of my most important jobs as your Commissioner is to help ensure that the county government is responsive to the needs of the residents of Bergen County.
 My staff and I can often help answer your questions, find resources, or resolve problems with County divisions and departments.
 We are proud and ready to work on your behalf.

 Thank you for visiting my website, and please do not hesitate to contact my office if you have questions.

 Sign up to get my newsletter and updates delivered straight to your inbox.

 WHEN CAN I HELP YOU?